AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Missouri is home to three military bases belonging to the U.S. Army, Air Force, and Marine Corps, respectively.
 USAA membership is only available to current and former members of the U.S. military (including members of ROTC programs), as well as their immediate families.

 USAA offers specialized coverage options and discounts for its members who are on active duty.
-These include savings of up to 15 percent off of your comprehensive coverage premium when you garage your car on a military base.
-You can also earn up to a discount of up to 60 percent off for storing your covered vehicle on base or at another USAA-approved facility while deployed.
+These include savings of up to 15 percent off your comprehensive coverage premium when you garage your car on a military base.
+You can also earn up to a discount of up to 60 percent off for storing your covered vehicle on base or at another USAA-approved facility while deployed, or for any other reason.

 If you decide to bring your vehicle along on your deployment, USAA will keep you covered.
 The company’s international insurance policies allow you to bring your liability coverage and medical payments coverage with you while you’re abroad.